AzureAD/microsoft-authentication-library-for-android/README.md

 }
 ```

->NOTE: In the `redirect_uri`, the part `<YOUR_PACKAGE_NAME>` refers to the package name returned by the `context.getPackageName()` method.
+In the `redirect_uri`, the `<YOUR_PACKAGE_NAME>` refers to the package name returned by the `context.getPackageName()` method.
 This package name is the same as the [`application_id`](https://developer.android.com/studio/build/application-id) defined in your `build.gradle` file.

->NOTE: This is the minimum required configuration.
+The values above are the minimum required configuration.
 MSAL relies on the defaults that ship with the library for all other settings.
-Please refer to the [configuration file documentation](https://learn.microsoft.com/en-us/entra/msal/android/msal-configuration) to understand the library defaults.
+Please refer to the [MSAL Android configuration file documentation](https://learn.microsoft.com/en-us/entra/msal/android/msal-configuration) to understand the library defaults.

-**For Native Authentication:**
+**For Native authentication:**

 1. Right-click res and choose New > Directory.
 Enter raw as the new directory name and select OK.
 1. In this new folder (app > src > main > res > raw), create a new JSON file called auth_config_native_auth.json and paste the following template MSAL Configuration: